Best Man Speech help A-Z

 I is for Inclusive

-Try to include stories that everyone will be able to relate to.
+Try to include stories that everyone can relate to.
 Think of your speech as a buffet.
 There’s something for everyone.
-Don’t base it all on one period in the groom’s life or one set of friends.
+Don’t just base it all on one period in the groom’s life or one set of friends.
+Be inclusive in your best man speech.

 J is for Jokes